speakeasy-api/contract-testing-demo/python/README.md

 <!-- Start SDK Installation [installation] -->
 ## SDK Installation

+> [!TIP]
+> To finish publishing your SDK to PyPI you must [run your first generation action](https://www.speakeasy.com/docs/github-setup#step-by-step-guide).

 The SDK can be installed with either *pip* or *poetry* package managers.

 ### PIP